ryhoneydew/PixGrid/README.md

 <h1>PixGrid</h1>

-<p>This project was using Flickr API, vanilla Javascript and CSS to build a photography website. </p>
+<p>A photography gallery with some of the best shots in 2018.
+The site was built with vanila Javascript, CSS, HTML, Parcel.js and Jest </p>

 ## Getting started